jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bootstrap/readme.md

 - You can download the uncompiled source code as SASS or LESS, pick the components you want, and compile that.
   - http://getbootstrap.com/getting-started/#download

+>Q: What are the differences between the above options? why use one vs another?

 ### Containers

 Bootstrap sections a page with "container", as in `<div class="container">` You're not supposed to put a container inside another container.